reema-eilouti/py-gambit/README.md

 - **What will be your group’s process to resolve conflict, when it arises?**

-Firstly after meeting in a zoom call were all team memebers are present we will look for the branch with the issue and compare the last commit with the currnt work and decide on which parts to keep and which to remove.
+Firstly after meeting in a zoom call were all team members are present we will look for the branch with the issue and compare the last commit with the current work and decide on which parts to keep and which to remove.

 - **What will your team do if one person is taking over the project and not letting the other members contribute?**